TCFD Status Report 2021 – what you need to know | Deloitte UK has been saved

 James co-leads our Environmental, Social and Governance (ESG) Assurance practice in the UK.
 He spends much of his time talking to boards and non-execs about the fast-developing landscape of ESG reporting including the changing regulatory, stakeholder and investor requirements.
 He’s also responsible for developing Deloitte’s ESG assurance propositions in areas including PRI report assurance, ESG-linked finance assurance and ESG reporting assurance.
 James is a water resources engineer by background and has spent over 20 years in professional services working with companies in all sectors across FTSE 350, large private and PE.

-Emily is a Senior Manager within the Deloitte UK Audit and Assurance practice and a qualified Chartered Accountant.
+Emily is a Director within the Deloitte UK Audit and Assurance practice and a qualified Chartered Accountant.
 Emily’s experience includes leading complex assurance projects and advising clients on external reporting comprising non-financial disclosures, sustainability reporting and compliance with reporting frameworks.
 She also manages audit engagements for large listed and private groups.
 Her clients cover a range of corporate industries including professional services, consumer business, investment groups, construction and energy and resources.

 Christopher is a senior manager in our sustainability Audit and Assurance practice and a sustainability specialist with more than 10 years' experience in Environmental, Social and Governance (ESG) strategy development, ESG Due Diligence and Environmental and Social Impact Assessment (ESIA).
 He has experience of auditing, assessing and assuring against international sustainability standards including the IFC Performance Standards, Equator Principles, SASB, TCFD etc.) as well as national and international regulations.
 Chris has extensive experience of leading sustainability engagements across many industry sectors, including financial services, waste, oil and gas, mining, rail, pharmaceutical, aerospace and higher education.